jmmelo305/Python.Projects/README.md

 ##### Interests - Sports (Soccer, Golf, Tennis) - Music (. . . .) - Activites (. . . .) - . . . .

 ## This Repository
-##### Originially Created for Assignments in Wake Early College of Information and Biotechnology Class Python.
+##### Originally Created for Assignments in Wake Early College of Information and Biotechnology Class Python.
-##### Now Used for any project created in Python programming language
+##### Currently used for any project created in Python programming language

 ## Websties I Find Useful.
 ##### ...